My Forking Life

 • Scotch bonnet peppers - If you cannot find scotch bonnet peppers, habanero peppers are a perfect substitute.
 Choose your favorite type of hot peppers to enhance or decrease the heat level.

-• Canola oil – A nice neutral oil like olive oil or avocado oil would work as well.
+• Canola oil - I use canola oil, but any neutral oil like olive or avocado oil works.

 • Ground black pepper & Salt

-• Browning – Browning is optional.
-I use it to give a darker color to the jerk marinade.
-If you don’t have browning, leave it out.
+• Browning - Browning is optional.
+I use it to give the jerk marinade a darker color.
+If you don't have browning, leave it out.
 The marinade will taste and work the same.
 Or, make my homemade browning recipe to use in place of store-bought.

 jerk marinade ingredients.